bluetoother/bipso/doc/spec.md

 Following table are cross-references between the IPSO Smart Object and Characteristic UUID defined by this document.
 Here is the description of each column in the table:

 * IPSO Object
-    * Object name and object ID defined by IPSO Alliance
+    * Object name by IPSO Alliance
 * IPSO Object ID
     * IPSO Object identifier
 * Characteristic UUID